beeldengeluid/dane-kaldi-nl-api/README.md

 ### dane-kaldi-nl-api (this repo)

-If you have pushed the `proycon/kaldi_nl` image to your registry, you should update the `lean.Dockerfile`:
+If you have pushed the `proycon/kaldi_nl` image to your registry, you should update the `Dockerfile`:

 ```
 FROM proycon/kaldi_nl:latest